-Health department shuts down sports bar in Kent for allowing indoor dining during Washington’s coronavirus closure
+Health department shuts down Kent sports bar for allowing indoor dining during Washington’s coronavirus closure

 Public Health — Seattle & King County said in the report that the sports bar had been warned in November about allowing indoor dining, which is now illegal under Inslee’s mandate that keeps restaurant dining rooms shut through Jan.
 11.

 On a follow-up visit Dec.
 29, a health inspector “upon arrival,” noted that “two out of four employees at the bar were not wearing facial coverings or masks,” and found the bar had violated several other COVID-19 operations regulations.
 The report concluded that “at least a half dozen indoor dining tables were occupied …” and up to 40 customers were seen eating and drinking.
-“Most customers were not wearing a mask while walking around inside the restaurant,” And, “no social distancing was observed inside the restaurant among customers,” the inspector noted in the report.
+“Most customers were not wearing a mask while walking around inside the restaurant,” and “no social distancing was observed inside the restaurant among customers,” the inspector noted in the report.

 According to public records, the Washington State Liquor and Cannabis Board has also cited Stimpy’s for at least five COVID-19-related violations in December, and a spokesperson said Tuesday afternoon that the liquor board received other complaints about Stimpy’s related to COVID-19-operations violations that it is investigating.